Wi Taepa

-Wi Te Tau Pirika Taepa ONZM (born 1946, in Wellington) is a New Zealand ceramicist of Ngāti Pikiao, Te-Roro-o-Te-Rangi, Te Arawa and Te Āti Awa descent.
-He is recognised as a significant figure in contemporary New Zealand ceramics, and a leading figure in contemporary Māori clay art.
+Wi Te Tau Pirika Taepa ONZM (born 1946, in Wellington) is a significant figure in contemporary New Zealand ceramics, and a leading figure in contemporary Māori clay art.

 Early career and training

 After leaving school, Taepa worked as a window display designer for a Wellington department store for five years.
 He enlisted with the New Zealand Army in 1968 and served in Vietnam from 1970 to 1972.

 After his military career, Taepa worked as a prison officer at Rimutaka Prison, where he used art as a way of connecting with prisoners, teaching wood and bone carving and leather and copper work.
 He also took part in carving two pou for the Michael Fowler Centre in Wellington at this time and worked on the Orongomai meeting house in Upper Hutt.

 In 1985 Taepa became a social worker at Kohitere Boys Farm and again introduced art as a form of connection and rehabilitation.
 He began working with clay at this time as obtaining wood for carving was expensive and the tools potentially dangerous.

 After the closure of Kohitere Taepa enrolled in the four-year course for the New Zealand Certificate of Craft Design at Whitireia Polytechnic, graduating in 1992.
 In 1999 he graduated from Wanganui Polytechnic with a Bachelor of Fine Arts.
 In 2007 he received a Masters of Māori Visual Arts from Massey University, Palmerston North.